The BEN Breakdown: Brand Integration

-- Branded/Custom Content is entertainment IP built specficially for a brand.
+Entertainment IP built specifically for a brand.
 Think LEGO movies, My Little Pony TV shows, or Red Bull sporting events.
 Advertorials, sponsored editorial, or custom digital content also fall into this category.

-- Experiential Entertainment is when consumers get to see, experience, or interact with their favorite characters or entertainment.
-These range from permanent immersive experiences such as theme parks to smaller events such as conerts or pop up experiences that bring characters, stories, and brands together.
+When consumers get to see, experience, or interact with their favorite characters or entertainment.
+These range from permanent immersive experiences such as theme parks to smaller events such as concerts or pop ups.

-- Brand Integration (also called product integration) is the weaving of a brand into the existing story lines of film, TV, streaming, or influencer programming.
-James Bond races an Aston Martin, Orange is the New Black characters gobble Dunkin' Donuts, or influencers clean up with Dyson vacuums.
-It’s more involved and impactful as the brand authentically advances the storylines or characters, lending a sense of realism to both the story and the brand.
+Also called product integration.
+The weaving of a brand into the existing story lines of film, TV, streaming, or influencer programming.
+James Bond races an Aston Martin, Orange is the New Black characters gobble Dunkin’ Donuts, or Influencers clean up with Dyson vacuums.
+It’s more involved and impactful as the brand authentically advances story lines or characters, lending a sense of realism to both the story and the brand.